deqyra/RenderBoi/README.md

 =========

 A simple rendering engine with a modest feature set.
-Originally a pet project to get started with real-time rendering app architecture.
+Originally a pet project to get started with real-time rendering app architecture and the 3D graphics software stack.

 **Example screenshot:** (click to open a video)